jkugalde/jkugalde.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Joakin Ugalde, a chilean mechanical engineer interested in digital fabrication, automation and robotics.
-Knowing how things work and how to make them is what has been leading my career development (and part of my hobbies), that is why I'm currently studying a master of science in mechanical engineering at Politecnico di Milano, specializing on mechatronics and robotics.
+Knowing how things work and how to make them is what has been leading my career development (and part of my hobbies), that is why I'm currently studying a master of science in mechanical engineering at University of Chile.

-I spent most of my professional life working at the University of Chile in different roles, such as research assistant, fablab staff, project developer, lecturer.
-My CV is [here](https://jkugalde.github.io/files/JUgalde_2024.pdf)
+I spent most of my professional life working at the same university in different roles, such as research assistant, fablab staff, project developer, lecturer.

 ---